helanga/Pewlett-Hackard-Analysis/README.md

     ![](images/retiremeny_titles_table.PNG)

-- Then used DISTINCT ON statement to create a table that contains the most recent title of each employee and created new table named unique_titles.And exclude those employees that have already left the company by filtering on to_dat to keep only those dates that are equal to '9999-01-01'.
+- Then used DISTINCT ON statement to create a table that contains the most recent title of each employee and created new table named unique_titles.

+- And then exclude those employees that have already left the company by filtering on to_date to keep only those dates that are equal to '9999-01-01'.

  ![](images/distinct%20titleQ.PNG)